The Employment Law Review: Russia

 Protection may be given to additional categories by regional or industrial agreements, collective bargaining agreements, company policies, employment contracts and the like.

 Actual termination of the employment contract cannot take place while an employee is on holiday or on sick leave (unless in cases of termination of employment owing to the company winding up).

 If the employment is terminated because a company is being wound up, or in the case of redundancy, a dismissed employee is to be paid severance pay equal to his or her average monthly wage.
 Further, an employee is entitled to payment of average monthly wages while searching for a new job.
 These payments are limited to a two-month period upon termination of employment (including the severance pay).
 If the employee obtains the agreement of the State Employment Service, he or she may be entitled to severance for the third month as well, provided he or she has registered with an employment service within two weeks of the date of dismissal.
 As of 2020, the employer may, at its discretion, replace the monthly payments during the job placement period with a lump sum payment in the amount of two average salaries.

 If the employment is terminated with the mutual agreement of the parties, an agreement specifying the terms of the termination shall be concluded.

 Transfer of business

 In the case of a sale of shares of an employer to another company, the employment contracts are not subject to termination as the employing company remains the same.
 Thus, any changes in the terms and conditions of employment can be made only in accordance with the general procedures prescribed by the Labour Code, which provides that the employer should notify the employee of any change to material terms and conditions of employment at least two months before it occurs.
 A change to material terms and conditions can take place only in the case of a change in organisational or technological conditions of employment and only with prior written notice to the employee.

-There are no particular trends or significant developments in employment law expected in 2020.
+No particular trends or significant developments in employment law are expected in 2021.
 However, employers need to remain aware of the following recent changes during the coming year.